-Stepping into one of America’s great libraries—from Austin to Chicago to San Francisco—is a wonderful way to embrace a city
+Stepping into America’s great libraries—from Austin to Chicago to San Francisco.

 Libraries have long served as truly public museums, mounting exhibitions that are free, smart and actually about something meaningful.
 They can also help you fall in love with a city, and the determined intelligence of the Harry Ransom Center at Austin’s University of Texas made me absolutely smitten with a place far removed from all the Keep Austin Weird clichés.
 This is a library with everything, from costume designs by Cecil Beaton to the archives of Robert De Niro, a perfect retreat for celebrating National Book Lovers Day on August 9.

 In 1956, UT English professor Harry Ransom announced his outsized Texas intention to build a “Bibliothèque Nationale” for the “only state that started out as an independent nation.”
 It’s still an ambitious institution of international scope, with reproductions of items in the collection—from Max Beerbohm caricatures to illustrations for Charles Baudelaire’s Les Fleurs du Mal—etched into the exterior glass walls of the atria.